jinantonic/EAD-Lab-3/README.md

 </br>

 ![Sketch](images/6th-bg.png)
-As you can see, it still remembers the colour details and the background after refreshing the page.
+As you can see, it still remembers the colour details and the background colour after refreshing the page.

 </br>